biocore/qiime/doc/tutorials/working_with_biom_tables.rst

 Adding metadata
 ---------------

-To add either sample or observation metadata to a BIOM file, you can call `add_metadata.py <http://biom-format.org/documentation/adding_metadata.html>`_.
+To add either sample or observation metadata to a BIOM file, you can call `biom add-metadata <http://biom-format.org/documentation/adding_metadata.html>`_.
 Sample metadata would be the information that is stored in your mapping file.
 It's useful to write this information to the BIOM file so all data and metadata can be stored in the same location for archiving or publication.
 In QIIME, observation metadata will often be the taxonomy associated with each OTU.

 Sorting samples
 ---------------